|

 All

-those with a vested interest in the survival of
+those with a vested interest in the survival

-National Parks, judiciary, Wildlife Society and
+farmers, National Parks, judiciary, Wildlife

-Wilderness Safaris (managers of Mvuu Lodge) -
+Society and Wilderness Safaris (managers of

-have formed a committee to act as a sounding board
+Mvuu Lodge) - have formed a committee to act

-and motivator for most community development projects
+as a sounding board and motivator for most community

-around the park.
-This plays an intrinsic part
+development projects around the park.
+This plays

-in the success of Liwonde as a safari destination.
+as a safari destination.

-Although the number of visitors
+Although the number

-has increased, Liwonde is still quite peaceful
+of visitors has increased, Liwonde is still

-and uncommercialised.
+quite peaceful and uncommercialised.

 |

-| ANIMALS
+ANIMALS

 & BIRDS - AQUATIC LIFE

-Game is abundant
+Game

-with a healthy population of elephants, hippo's
+is abundant with a healthy population of elephants,

-and crocodiles, who are best viewed from a boat
+hippo's and crocodiles, who are best viewed

-of the interior attract antelopes such the elegant
+and hills of the interior attract antelopes

-sable, impala and bushbuck.
-Rhinoceros were introduced
+such the elegant sable, impala and bushbuck.

-from South Africa and although doing well, are
+and although doing well, are often hard to find.

-often hard to find.
-Predators include lion, leopard,
+Predators include lion, leopard, serval, jackal.

-A keen birder once recorded 266
+A keen birder once

-different bird species during a two-night stay,
+recorded 266 different bird species during a

-exceptional birding spot.
-Rarities include Pel's
+as being an exceptional birding spot.
+Rarities

-fishing owls, palmnut vultures, ospreys, and Lilian's
+include Pel's fishing owls, palmnut vultures,

 |